Track-Based Triggers for Exotic Signatures: Benchmark model performance

-In all scenarios, at least two displaced tracks are produced.
-For staus with masses larger than $100$~GeV, these tracks typically have \pt values well above the minimum thresholds for potential trackers.
-In this section, a baseline acceptance is used, described in Table~\ref{tab:displaced_lepton_acc}.
-Events are considered to pass acceptance if they contain 2 tracks passing all the requirements.
-The resulting acceptance, for a range of masses and lifetimes, can be seen in Figure~\ref{fig:displaced_lepton_acc}.
+In all scenarios, at least two displaced tracks are produced per signal event.
+Figure~\ref{fig:displaced_tau_dists} shows the \pt and \absdz of displaced charged particles produced in the stau decay.
+For staus with masses above $100$~GeV, displaced tracks typically have \pt values well above the minimum thresholds for potential track-triggers.
+Displaced tracks tend to have larger impact parameters than in the Higgs portal model as a result of the larger parent mass.

+This section follows a similar strategy to the Higgs portal model, as described in Section~\ref{sec:higgs_portal}.
+The baseline track acceptance is described in Table~\ref{tab:displaced_higgs_acc}.
+Events are considered to pass acceptance if they contain at least $2$~tracks passing all acceptance requirements.
+The resulting event-level acceptance, for a range of masses and lifetimes, can be seen in Figure~\ref{fig:displaced_lepton_acc}.

-On top of this acceptance, efficiencies are defined based on requirements on individual tracks, and events are defined to have passed if at least two tracks in the event match these requirements.
-A range of minimum \pt thresholds are explored, shown in Figure~\ref{fig:vary_pt_staus}, which in this scenario have a minimal impact on overall efficiency, especially for higher masses.
-For the nominal CMS plan of a minimum \pt of 2 GeV, there is no significant reduction of efficiency compared to lower values.
+Efficiency requirements for individual tracks are also described in Table~\ref{tab:displaced_higgs_acc}.
+The event-level efficiency requires events have at least two tracks passing the per-track efficiency, with respect to events passing acceptance.
+A range of minimum \pt thresholds are explored, as shown in Figure~\ref{fig:vary_pt_staus}.
+In this scenario \pt thresholds have a minimal impact on overall efficiency, especially for higher stau masses.
+For the CMS track-trigger baseline \pt threshold of 2 GeV, there is no significant reduction of efficiency compared to lower thresholds.

-The event-level efficiency for this model is much more sensitive to changes in the track \dz requirements.
-In this study, two parameterizations of efficiency are compared: a binary model in which all tracks with \dz less than a given value were assumed to be identified, and a more realistic model in which a 100\% identification efficiency was defined for prompt tracks, which fell off linearly until it reached zero at a tunable value.
-The two scenarios are compared in Figure~\ref{fig:vary_slope_staus}, which shows event-level efficiency in both cases for a range of stau lifetimes.
+The event-level efficiency for this model is much more sensitive to changes in the track-trigger efficiency as a function of \absdz.
+In this study, two parameterizations of efficiency are compared.
+The first parameterization is a binary model in which all tracks with \absdz less than a given value are assumed to be reconstructed.
+The second scenario follows the more realistic model described in Section~\ref{analysis-strat}.
+The efficiency for prompt tracks is assumed to be $100\%$, decreasing linearly to $0\%$ at the $|\dz|$ endpoint.
+The two scenarios are compared in Figure~\ref{fig:vary_slope_staus}, which shows event-level efficiencies for a range of stau lifetimes.
 Though the binary model results in a higher efficiency, by definition, the difference is modest ($<30\%$) for most lifetimes.